Supreme Court of Mexico: Establishment

-Following the consummation of Mexico’s independence in 1821, the Plan de Iguala of 24 February provided the basis for transitional arrangements for governance and law, including the continuation of existing Spanish-era legal institutions such as the royal Audiencias.
+Following the consummation of Mexico's independence in 1821, the Plan of Iguala of 24 February provided the basis for transitional arrangements for governance and law, including the continuation of existing Spanish-era legal institutions such as the royal Audiencias.
 Following the collapse of the First Mexican Empire and the convocation of a constituent congress, the Acta Constitutiva de la Federación formally adopted a federal republican model and for the first time used the term Corte Suprema de Justicia (lit.
 'Supreme Court of Justice').
 The judicial framework combined French and Spanish influences, reflecting the Napoleonic model of codified law and administrative hierarchy, while the federal structure was inspired by the Constitution of the United States.

 The Constitution of 1824 established the modern Mexican federal state and its judiciary.
 Title V, Article 123 declared that the judicial power of the federation would reside in a Supreme Court of Justice, circuit tribunals, and district courts.
 The Constitution provided that the Supreme Court would consist of eleven ministers and a prosecutor.
 The method of appointment reflected federalist compromise: each state legislature was to nominate candidates on the same day, the certificates of which were submitted to the federal Congress; then the Chamber of Deputies would deliberate and select among the nominees.